szczyglis-dev/py-gpt/docs/source/modes.rst

 Web: https://github.com/run-llama/llama_index/tree/main/llama-index-integrations/readers/llama-index-readers-web

-**Tip:** to index an external data or data from the Web just ask for it, by using ``Command: Web Search`` plugin, e.g. you can ask the model with ``Please index the youtube video: URL to video``, etc. Data loader for a specified content will be choosen automatically.
+**Tip:** to index an external data or data from the Web just ask for it, by using ``Web Search`` plugin, e.g. you can ask the model with ``Please index the youtube video: URL to video``, etc. Data loader for a specified content will be choosen automatically.

 Allowed additional keyword arguments for built-in data loaders (files):